 This leaves your hair silky, smooth, and tangle-free.

-ACV also improves overall follicle health, as it balances the pH of the hair and scalp, acts as an anti-bacterial agent, and balances scalp moisture.
+ACV also improves overall follicle health, as it balances the pH of the hair and scalp, acts as an antibacterial agent, and balances scalp moisture.

 Say goodbye to greasy looking roots or dandruff!